 - It can resolve construction layer interfaces.

-- Depths, dimensions of larger objects and layer thicknesses can be estimated.
+- Estimation of depth, dimensions of larger objects and layer thickness.

-- Site data collection is relatively quick making it suitable for scanning of large areas.
+- Site data collection is relatively quick, making it suitable for scanning large areas.

 - Only single-sided access is needed making it ideal for surveying floors, walls, decks, slabs, tunnels and balconies.

-- Different frequencies can be used to provide different resolutions and penetration depths.
+- Different frequencies provide different resolutions and penetration depths.

-- GPR provides high-resolution continuous survey data that can be interpreted qualitatively, in real-time, or processed off-site.
+- High-resolution continuous survey data, which can be interpreted qualitatively, in real-time, or processed off-site.